Chris Taylor (comedian): Triple J

 In addition to his roles on television, Taylor has teamed up with Chaser colleague Andrew Hansen to write and star in a musical comedy series, The Blow Parade, on Australian radio station Triple J from 14 April 2010 until 26 May 2010.
-The program will also be available to download free of charge for a limited time.

 Taylor also united with fellow Chaser Craig Reucassel to present the Triple J drive slot, Today Today in 2004–2005.

 As part of his role on Today Today, Taylor wrote and voiced a weekly Coma FM sketch, satirising the formats and style of commercial radio.
 He also co-hosted the radio program Bloody Sunday with Reucassel in 2006 and 2007.
-During the shows Chris would regularly ask listeners to "go for broke" and vandalise Wikipedia pages.
+During the shows Taylor would regularly ask listeners to "go for broke" and vandalise Wikipedia pages.
 Tara Reid, Peter Overton and Wikipedia's own Wikipedia page were chosen targets.
-And in 2008 Taylor and Reucassel returned to present The Race Race, covering the US presidential election.
-The show quickly became the number one podcast in the country.
+In 2008 Taylor and Reucassel returned to present The Race Race, covering the US presidential election.

 Taylor also has the distinction of being Roy Slaven's official understudy at Triple J, broadcasting alongside HG Nelson on This Sporting Life and a Twenty20 cricket game on the couple of instances when Roy Slaven was absent.

 In a notable instance while working at Triple J, Taylor agreed to streak across the grounds of the Sydney Big Day Out if the theme song from Media Watch polled in the 'Triple J Hottest 100' Countdown.
 It was announced that in terms of votes counted, the Media Watch theme had in fact come in at number 7, and Taylor proceeded to do his nude run in front of a large group of spectators.

 The Chaser's War on Everything

-Taylor, who's often referred to as "Tayls" by his colleagues, is one of the main presenters on The Chaser's War on Everything.
+Taylor, who is often referred to as "Tayls" by his colleagues, is one of the main presenters on The Chaser's War on Everything.
 He is also the program's script editor and principal writer behind many of the show's segments, sketches and songs, some of which were controversial.